gtramontina/gtramontina.github.io/src/about.md

 ## Social Media

 I'm not an avid user of social media.
 In fact, I try to avoid it as much as I can.
 There are, though, a few that I end up using more than I'd like to.
-Here's how you can find me (in rough order by activity):
+Here's how you can find me (in rough order of activity):

 * <https://github.com/gtramontina>
 * <https://twitter.com/@gtramontina>